 The drive quality is just as crucial for reliability as the other compatibility issues.

 When it comes to hard drives, you get what you pay for.
-If you buy a cheap external drive, you may run into some unexpected issues, and it could have a shorter lifespan.
+If you buy a cheap external drive, you may run into some unexpected issues, which could have a shorter lifespan.

 However, sometimes, you can’t afford to spend $100 on a drive.

-You can solve this predicament by reading reviews of the drives you’re looking to buy online.
+You can solve this predicament by reading reviews of the drives you want to buy online.

 These can reveal common issues between models, and many professional reviewers will point out the pros and cons of each option.

-If you carefully research the drive before you buy it, you can avoid misspending your money and save you time and unnecessary stress down the road.
+If you carefully research the drive before buying it, you can avoid misspending your money and save you time and unnecessary stress.

-There’s no worse feeling than a hard drive crashing and taking all of your data with it.
+There’s no worse feeling than a hard drive crashing and taking all your data.